While much of the hemp industry has been focusing on isolated cannabidiol and hemp fiber, few have been talking about hemp juice.

 Subscribe to our blog for more insightful hemp blogs straight to your inbox.

 Hemp infused drinks have increasingly become a health trend over the last few years.
 In fact, hemp sodas have a popular choice at many food stores and restaurants.
 The increased market can be attributed to the passing of the 2018 Farm Bill.
 With the CBD market expected to reach $16 billion by 2022, beverage companies [...]

-Yes, beer brewed with hemp exists, and it’s legal in the U.S., but before rushing into conclusions, be aware that the commercialized version doesn’t contain THC, so it won’t get you high.
-This uprising form of beer infused with elements of the hemp plant is gaining popularity as many breweries throughout America are producing it. [...]
+Yes, a beer brewed with hemp exists, and it’s legal in the U.S., but before rushing to conclusions, be aware that the commercialized version doesn’t contain THC, so it won’t get you high.
+This uprising form of beer infused with elements of the hemp plant is gaining popularity as many breweries throughout America are producing [...]